brownv7/TechZen-ecommerence-Analysis/README.md

 *	Sales Trends: Analyzing revenue, orders, and average order value to identify sales patterns and opportunities.
 *	Product Performance: Evaluating product lines to pinpoint top-sellers, underperformers, and market trends.
 *	Loyalty Program Effectiveness: Assessing the loyalty program's impact on customer retention and satisfaction.
-*	Operational Efficiency: Optimizing logistics and operations for cost-effectiveness and speed.
+*	Operational Efficiency: Optimizing operations with a comparative analysis across regions for cost-effectiveness.
 *	Marketing Channel ROI: Determining the most effective marketing channels to maximize return on investment.